genesiscommunitysuccess/docs/versioned_docs/version-2023.1/03_server/05_access-control/08_authorisation.md

 ### Entity-level

-This is row or column level access to information.
+This is row- or column-level access to information.
 Different users can all view the same grid, but each one sees different data.
 This is best explained with these simple scenarios:

 * You can have user A, user B and user C all having the RIGHT_CODE to view a specific grid, but each one sees different trades in that grid.
 This enables you to separate different trading desks.
 * Each user might only have access to trades for specific clients.